RajanSingh37/VisiualArts/README.md

-This is a painting website named as VisualArrts
+This is a painting website named VisualArrts